Using Two or More Monitors with One Computer (Windows 8)

 NOTE:If the video technology used on your computer is different from what is shown below, or you are unable to find the setting for presentation mode, refer to the video technology manufacturer's website for more help and information.

-Troubleshooting TV setup
+Troubleshooting TV setup as a second monitor

 If you encounter problems when trying to connect a TV to the computer, try the following items: